-Shoplifting is a crime and occurs when someone steals merchandise offered for sale in a retail store.
-To commit shoplifting one must "intend" to permanently deprive the merchant of the value of the merchandise.
+Shoplifting Facts.
+A crime and occurs when someone steals merchandise offered for sale in a retail store.
+To commit shoplifting one must “intend” to permanently deprive the merchant of the value of the merchandise.
 Shoplifting most often occurs by concealing merchandise in a purse, pocket, or bag, but can occur by a variety of methods.

 In urban cities, it is not unusual to find a network of fences that send out teams of shoplifters into specific retail stores to shoplift specific items, much like filling an order for a customer.
 These fences only pay 10-20 cents on the dollar to the thieves, but sometimes pay their room, board, and provide training on how to steal and defeat the anti-theft technology.
 Some fences have been known to bail their workers out of jail when caught or provide for their legal defense.
 This creates a kind of strange street loyalty much like the tale of Oliver Twist.

 Theft from stores, including employee and vendor theft, cost retailers many billions of dollars per year.
 Independent retail studies* have estimated theft from retail stores costs the American public 33.21 billion dollars per year.
 Depending on the type of retail store, retail inventory loss ranges from .7%-2.2% of gross sales with the average falling around 1.70%.
 Whole retail store chains have gone out of business due to their inability to control retail theft losses.
 And worse yet, the cost of these losses are passed on to us…the consumer.